PazzaVlad/num-parse/README.md

 # Package for parsing numbers from any string

-Parse number from any string if it's possible
+Parse number from any string if it's possible.

+Works in Node.js and browsers.

 ## Usage